-If the decision to legally separate has been made and the couple has minor children from their marriage, child custody, visitation and support will have to be addressed.
-As with divorce, neither parent has the right to deny the other parent from their children, unless a court determines otherwise.
+If the decision to legally separate has been made and the couple has minor children from their marriage, separated parents rights, child custody, visitation rights, and support will have to be addressed.
+As with divorce, neither parent has the right to deny visitation rights of the other parent from their children, unless a court determines otherwise.

 When married couples with children separate, they usually fall into one of two scenarios…the first involving separation prior to filing for the legal separation and separation after filing for legal separation.

-When the spouses decide to separate prior to the filing, both parents have equal rights to spend time with the children and visit them without legal restrictions.
-Even when one spouse moves out and makes no efforts to continue to care for the children in the other spouse’s care, the spouse caring for the children must still afford the same rights to the children as if the moving spouse was providing continued care.
-Thus, to change the structure and address parental rights to custody, visitation and support, a petition for child support and custody will need to be filed.
+When the spouses decide to separate prior to the filing, both parents have equal visitation rights to visit and spend time with the children without legal restrictions.
+Even when one spouse moves out and makes no efforts to continue to care for the children in the other spouse’s care, the spouse caring for the children must still afford the same rights and provide better child support while separated, as if the moving spouse was providing continued care.
+Thus, to change the structure and address parental rights to custody, visitation, and support, a petition for child support and custody will need to be filed.

-As with divorce, there are times when emergency or temporary order for child custody and support is necessary.
+As with divorce, there are times when emergency or temporary order for child custody and visitation as well as support is necessary.
 When this is necessary, the court can issue orders to address these needs.
 If you are seeking an emergency court order, you will generally be required to demonstrate that any contact from the other spouse will result in serious risk or harm to the children.
-Temporary orders, on the other hand, involves establishing the child custody and visitation terms and rights until the court has the opportunity to hear the matter and issue subsequent orders.
+Temporary orders, on the other hand, involves establishing child custody and visitation rights and terms until the court has the opportunity to hear the matter and issue subsequent orders.

 Different types of custody (these may vary by state)

 1. Legal custody

 2. Physical Custody